clhoward/Howard-Portfolio/Final_Project_pt2_CassieHoward.md

 ##Wireframe

 I created a more detailed wireframe of my story in PowerPoint.
 I created real visualizations from the data I have gathered and put them into a flow with 1-2 sentences that I felt helped tell the story.
+I used black arrows to identify the flow.

 ![](WireframeSlide1.JPG?raw=true)